This training chapter provides an introduction into the components and functionality of the user interface of Mapp Intelligence.

 A saved analysis can be directly deleted in the main menu.

-Analyses can bed downloaded or sent via e-mail as Excel, PDF or CSV file.
+Analyses can be downloaded or sent via email as Excel, PDF, or CSV files.

 - Exports always use 100 percent of the data – even if the quick calculation mode was used.